Food Corner

 Green Peppercorn

 Do you know what green peppercorns are?
 I am sure you already know what black pepper is as we use it in most of the cooking.
-Green peppercorns are the under-ripe fruit of pepper which can be used in some recipes.
-These under ripened green pepper corns are good for preserving by making a pickle or by drying.
+Green peppercorns are the under-ripe fruit of pepper that can be used in some recipes.
+These under-ripened green peppercorns are good for preserving by making a pickle or by drying.

 Can you eat green peppercorns?

-You can also preserve green peppercorn in vinegar or in brine.
+You can also preserve green peppercorns in vinegar or in brine.

 green peppercorns